Five Functions that Increase 3D CAD Productivity!!

 Integrated Direct Feature Editing - Legacy data is no problem

-Direct editing has been around for a long time.
-It was actually the accepted practice before Pro/E. Pro/E with its history based modeling took the industry by surprise.
+Direct editing was being developed by the large network based system around the same time as Pro/E. Pro/E with its history based modeling took the industry by surprise.
 This was the first real introduction to modern solid modeling.
 There were other products on the market using Boolean procedures of joining and subtracting shapes, but did not carry the popularity of Pro/E. Soon many other CAD companies were copying this system such as Catia and Autodesk.
 New PC programs using this system were soon produced like Solidwork, Inventor and Alibre.
 While these systems presented the industry with a somewhat complex modeling paradigm, many of us moved to these system.
 Soon it was clear while initial design with these products was adequate, to change a design was a time consuming enterprise.

 Enter direct feature editing: Pro/E was the first to look for a solution to the limitations of the history based design of fast changes and the capability of editing what is called a dumb or non-native solid.
 They purchase one of the first direct editing products on the market, CoCreate.
 Soon Autodesk and Siemens followed with Fusion and Synchronous Technology.
 All have accepted both history and direct edit as a complete solid modeling solution There are a few packages that have not yet embraced both concepts, Solidworks and Catia 5, both from Dassault.
 I have heard there is some direct edit functionality in Catia 6.